OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 The database server must hold the observational healthcare data in CDM format.
 The Methods Library supports a wide array of database management systems including traditional database systems (PostgreSQL, Microsoft SQL Server, and Oracle), parallel data warehouses (Microsoft APS, IBM Netezza, and Amazon RedShift), as well as Big Data platforms (Hadoop through Impala, and Google BigQuery).

 The analytics workstation is where the Methods Library is installed and run.
 This can either be a local machine, such as someone's laptop, or a remote server running RStudio Server.
 In all cases the requirements are that R is installed, preferably together with RStudio.
 The Methods Library also requires that Java is installed.
-The analytics workstation should also be able to connect to the database server, specifically, any firewall between them should have the database server access ports opened the the workstation.
+The analytics workstation should also be able to connect to the database server, specifically, any firewall between them should have the database server access ports opened the workstation.
 Some of the analytics can be computationally intensive, so having multiple processing cores and ample memory can help speed up the analyses.
 We recommend having at least four cores and 16 gigabytes of memory.

 ### How to Install {#installR}

 Here are the steps for installing the required environment to run the OHDSI R packages.
-Four things needs to be installed: \index{R!installation}
+Four things need to be installed: \index{R!installation}

 1. **R** is a statistical computing environment.
 It comes with a basic user interface that is primarily a command-line interface.
 2. **RTools** is a set of programs that is required on Windows to build R packages from source.